H&M joins battle for U.S. e-shoppers

 "You don't want to lose out on being the port of call for younger shoppers.
 So H&M should really get in there," Planet Retail consultant Isabel Cavill said.

 Apparel has become one of the fastest-growing online retail segments.
-H&M has e-stores in eight European countries and says they are now as profitable as its bricks-and-mortar shops.
+H&M has e-stores in eight European countries and says they are now as profitable as its bricks-and-morter shops.

 In North America, a quarter of clothing sales will take place on the internet in 2030, up from 7 percent in 2011, Goldman Sachs predicts.
 Researcher Euromonitor International sees the U.S. online apparel market more than doubling in a decade to $41 billion in 2017.